ddavidson99/dyzbox/memory-bank/progress.md

 4. **Phased Plan**: Clear implementation phases with logical progression
 5. **Development Environment**: Next.js project with TypeScript and Tailwind CSS set up
 6. **Basic UI Components**: Initial UI components implemented:
-   - Email layout structure with two-pane resizable view
+   - Email inbox layout with floating windows for email viewing and composition
    - Header component with branding and user controls
    - Sidebar navigation with inbox categories (with compact view)
    - Email list with AI summaries and intelligent date formatting
-   - Email detail panel with message content and actions
+   - Floating email detail and compose windows that overlay on top of the inbox
 7. **Environment Configuration**: Resolved compatibility issues with Tailwind CSS and Next.js 15
 8. **Authentication**: Implemented NextAuth with Google OAuth provider:
    - Sign-in flow with Gmail